drkz4ck/Xenoblade-2-Balance-Mod-/WeaponDetails.md

   - Higher damage, but lower crit rate than the chroma katana
 - [ ] Additional Weapon Effect, up to debate

-**Twin Rings**
+**Twin Rings** (And Clones)

-Twin Rings are alerady a solid weapon type, with many clones/reskins.
-These modifications are part of an effort to make Dromarch a more interesting Blade for Nia.
-These changes  affect common blades as well, so they can't achieve that goal by themselves.
+Twin Rings and their clones are improved specifficaly for Nia, as an effort both to make Dromarch more relevant for her and Nia a more balanced Driver, with more solid weapon types to choose from.

+The following changes apply to the Twin Rings, Infinty Fans, Brilliant TwinBlades, Knives and Dual Swords for Nia:
-- [x] 20% Faster auto atks on Nia
+- [ ] 20% Faster auto atks
-- [x] 25% Faster arts on Nia
+- [ ] 25% Faster arts on Nia
-  - Butterfly Blade
+  - Butterfly Blade, Swallowtail and other Break arts
-  - Jaguar Slash
+  - Jaguar Slash, Cheetah Scratch, Scarecrow, Avian Spin and Sword Slap
-- [x] Lower cooldowns on Nia, keeping cooldown reduction progression
+- [ ] Lower cooldowns on Nia, keeping cooldown reduction progression
-  - Butterfly Blade 14 > 10 at lv.1
-  - Jaguar Slash 11 > 9 at lv.1
+  - Break arts: -4 at lv.5
-  - Healing Halo 14 > 11 at lv.1
+  - Healing art: -3 at lv.5
+  - AoE that hits ahead: unchanged
+  - other art, that hits a single enemy: -2 at lv.5

 **Catalys Scimitar**